Uber investigating 'cybersecurity incident' after report of breach | Technology

 Uber Technologies Inc said on Thursday it was investigating a cybersecurity incident, after a report that its network was breached and the company had to shut several internal communications and engineering systems.

 "We are in touch with law enforcement and will post additional updates here as they become available," Uber said in a tweet https://bit.ly/3qHx2rv, without providing further details.
-The Slack system was taken offline on Thursday afternoon by Uber after employees received the message from the hacker, according to the Times report, citing two employees, who were not authorized to speak publicly.
+Shares of the ride-hailing firm were down nearly 4% in premarket trading on Friday, amid broader U.S. market declines.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)